Why Is My Drain Gurgling?

 However, the problem isn’t limited to just one drain if the sound comes from multiple house fixtures.
 It might be something related to the mainline or ventilation pipes.

 For problems in the vents, try clearing up the debris by hosing the ventilation pipes on the terrace.
-Remove the grate and clear the blockage using a snake or an auger if the issue is in the drainpipe.
+If the issue is in the drainpipe, remove the grate and clear the blockage using a snake or an auger.

-Look out for a bit of drain near your house; you can clear the mainline, too, by inserting a snake there.
+Look out for a drain near your house; you can also clear the mainline by inserting a snake there.
 But we’ll warn you that this method is quite time-consuming and tedious.

-The drain gurgling sound seems like a minor issue, but we advise you not to take it lightly.
+The drain gurgling sound seems minor, but we advise you not to take it lightly.

 Before signing off, we’ll leave you with a final tip: do not flush tissues, toilet paper, or any non-biodegradable stuff down your drains.
 See you next time.
 Take care!